 - Assemble the gratins.
 Add a slice of potato to each of the muffin cups.
 Top with about a tablespoon of the cheese mixture.
 Repeat with a second layer.
 Top the second layer with a slice of potato and sprinkle with remaining gruyere.

-- Bake for 40 minutes or until golden brown and edges are crispy.
+- Cook the potatoes.
+Bake for 40 minutes or until golden brown and the edges are crispy.
 Turn the oven up to 450°F and cook for an additional 5 minutes.
 Remove from oven and let cool for 5 minutes.

 If you happen to have leftovers they will keep in the refrigerator for a day or two.
 They are best reheated in a standard oven or toaster oven so they get somewhat crispy again.